 Or for example, improving precision medicine databases or telemedicine capabilities.

-Looking at all of the potentials of the cloud tech in health tech we recognize of course the remote file sharing options, building custom applications, expanding storage actually allowing the entire Health IT infrastructure to evolve.
+Looking at all of the potentials of the cloud tech in health tech we recognize of course the remote file-sharing options, building custom applications, expanding storage actually allowing the entire Health IT infrastructure to evolve.
 Cloud adoption is becoming more comfortable for providers.
 According to the abovementioned IDC survey, 41.5% of respondents from hospitals said they were more comfortable with the cloud than in the past.
 Even Gartner predicted that by 2021 public cloud service providers will process more than 35 percent of the healthcare industry’s IT workloads.
 A number that will all the safety concerns seems really promising.
 In the meantime in 2018, not all vendors claiming compliance with HIPAA and HITECH are the best solution for a healthcare organization or even actually compliant.
-Which is why before choosing a cloud vendor there needs to be a Q&A with the vendor to understand better the offering.
+This is why before choosing a cloud vendor there needs to be a Q&A with the vendor to understand better the offering.

 For one of our clients in the past, we built a Virtual Compliance Manager because even though the cloud storage the client was using was HIPAA compliant it did not solve the compliance issue for their solution.